 Jessica Pegula vs. Anna Blinkova: Prediction and Match Betting Odds | China Open

-In the China Open Round of 32 on Sunday, No. 4-ranked Jessica Pegula faces No. 40 Anna Blinkova.
+In the China Open Round of 32 on Monday, we have a matchup featuring No. 39-ranked Anna Blinkova against No. 4 Jessica Pegula.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!